Town (China)

 When referring to political divisions of China, town is the standard English translation of the Chinese 镇 (traditional: 鎮; zhèn (chen^{4})).
-The Constitution of the People's Republic of China classifies towns as fourth-level administrative units, along with, for example, townships (乡 (xiāng)).
+The Constitution of China classifies towns as fourth-level administrative units, along with, for example, townships (乡 (xiāng)).
 A township is typically smaller in population and more remote than a town.

 Similar to higher-level administrative units, the borders of a town would typically include an urban core (a small town with the population on the order of 10,000 people), as well as a rural area with some villages (村 (cūn), or 庄 (zhuāng)).

 Map representation

-A typical provincial map would merely show a town as a circle centered at its urban area and labeled with its name, while a more detailed one (e.g., a map of a single county-level division) would also show the borders dividing the county or county-level city into towns (镇) and/or township (乡) and subdistrict (街道) units.
+A typical provincial map would merely show a town as a circle centered at its urban area and labeled with its name, while a more detailed one (e.g., a map of a single county-level division) would also show the borders dividing the county or county-level city into towns (镇) and/or townships (乡) and subdistricts (街道).

-The town in which the county level government, and usually the division's main urban area), are located is often not marked on less-detailed maps, because its location is usually labeled with the name of the county level division rather than the name of the actual town into which this urban area falls.
-For example, the county government of Tongshan County is located in Tongyang Town (通羊镇 (Tōngyáng zhèn)), but the maps would normally show it with a circle labeled "Tongshan County" (通山县) or simply "Tongshan" (通山).
-Road signs would also normally show distance to "Tongshan" rather than "Tongyang".
+The town in which the county-level government, and usually the division's main urban area, are located is often not marked on less-detailed maps, because its location is usually labeled with the name of the county-level division rather than the name of the actual town into which this urban area falls.
+For example, the county government of Tongshan County is located in Tongyang Town (通羊镇 (Tōngyáng zhèn)), but maps would normally show it with a circle labeled "Tongshan County" (通山县) or simply "Tongshan" (通山).
+Road signs would also normally show the distance to "Tongshan" rather than "Tongyang".

-On the other hand, more detailed maps - e.g., maps of individual prefecture-level cities in a provincial atlas - would label the county seat location with both the name of the county (e.g., 通山县 (Tōngshān xiàn)) and, below, and in a smaller font, with the name of the township (e.g., 通羊镇 (Tōngyáng zhèn)).
+On the other hand, more detailed maps—e.g., maps of individual prefecture-level cities in a provincial atlas—would label the county-seat location with both the name of the county (e.g., 通山县 (Tōngshān xiàn)) and, below it and in a smaller font, the name of the township (e.g., 通羊镇 (Tōngyáng zhèn)).

-Intercity buses, trains, or riverboats destined to, or stopping at a county seat may designate its destination either by the name of the county or the name of the county-seat township.
+Intercity buses, trains, or riverboats destined for or stopping at a county seat may designate their destination either by the name of the county or the name of the county-seat township.